bakou912/SmartHome343Team18/README.md

 ```
 mvn clean spring-boot:run
 ```
-Once started, open [http://localhost:8080](http://localhost:8080) to see in your browser.
+Once started, the app will be exposed on `http://localhost:8080`.

 #### Frontend